sanderburton/Caesar_Cipher/README.md

 ```
 $ python src/caesar.py samples/msg0.txt
 ```
-Smart Cipher will figure out how many places the each character needs to be rotated in order to produce a human readable message (in english).
+Smart Cipher will figure out how many places each character needs to be rotated in order to produce a human readable message (in english).

 `msg0.txt` was created by rotating each character by 16 places.
 To decipher this, a rotation of 10 is needed (16 + 10 = 26).
 To manually decipher this file I could run:
 ```
-$ python src/caesar.py samples/msg0.txt -r
+$ python src/caesar.py -r samples/msg0.txt
 Enter rotation amount as an integer: 10
 ```